-Did you know that today, September 25, the Bill of Rights turns 230 years old?
-The first 10 amendments to the United States Constitution laid out the essential principles that gave broad freedoms to American, such as the freedom of speech and the fifth amendment.
+Did you know that on, September 25 2019, the US Bill of Rights turned 230 years old?
+The first 10 amendments to the United States Constitution laid out the essential principles that gave broad freedoms to Americans, such as the freedom of speech and the fifth amendment.
 Even though we’ve been debating these amendments for centuries on both sides of the political aisle, the Bill of Rights has unquestionably shaped the idea of what it means to live and be free in America.

-As we at Future Method embark on a bold journey to improve the lives of bottoms and bottom-curious people everywhere, we thought it would be essential to draft our own sex-positive Bill of Rights for Bottoms, setting out what we, experienced bottoms each of us, believe our rights as receptive anal partners consist of, with explanations for each of our amendments.
+As we at Future Method embark on a bold journey to improve the lives of bottoms and bottom-curious people everywhere, we thought it would be essential to draft our own intimacy--affirmative Bill of Rights for Bottoms, setting out what we, experienced bottoms each of us, believe our rights as receptive bottoms consist of, with explanations for each of our amendments.

-You have the right to bottom however makes you feel happiest and the most turned on.
+You have the right to bottom however makes you feel happiest.

-You have the right to a thorough and affirmative sexual education and health care system.
+You have the right to a thorough and affirmative intimacy education and health care system.

-If one is going to have sex and more specifically, bottom, it is your right to have access to doctors who don’t flinch during discussions of anal sexual health or other sexual practices.
-Moreover, one deserves to develop a long-standing relationship with a qualified queer doctor, proctologist and gastroenterologist to ensure that you have someone who is paying attention, and we mean solid attention, to your butthole and colon.
-Additionally, reliable sexual education that pays no heed to myths and misinformation is paramount.
+If one is going to get intimate and, more specifically, bottom it is your right to have access to doctors who don’t flinch during discussions of butt health or other intimate practices.
+Moreover, one deserves to develop a long-standing relationship with a qualified queer/queer-ally doctor, proctologist and gastroenterologist to ensure that you have someone who is paying attention, and we mean solid attention, to your butt.
+Additionally, reliable education that pays no heed to myths and misinformation is paramount.

 Shame and pain have no place in bottoming.
 Unless you want it to.

-Some people like the pain of a hard, pounding fuck or the intense feelings that occur during fisting.
+Some people like the pain of a hard hookups or the intense feelings that occur during intense sessions.
 Some people like to be called names, demeaned, made to feel like a hole without a body attached.
 But these kinds of things are things you want to be talking to your partner about first.
 Not doing so could lead to an awkward moment where you and your partner are actually operating on different wavelengths.
 Once you’ve agreed on a vibe - and there must be agreement - you can proceed in building the scene that is about to unfold and engaging with your partner(s).

-No one has the right to tell you that your way of engaging sexually is wrong, unless you are violating someone’s consent.
+No one has the right to tell you that your way of engaging intimately is wrong, unless you are violating someone’s consent.

 The bottom is in control of the situation and their word goes.

-For anal sex to work, as mentioned above, partners have to be in agreement and develop a rhythm, as it’s a truly intimate act, even if the settings are anything but(t).
-The bottom decides when he is ready to fuck, how much he can take and for how long, the position that most gives him pleasure.
-Though tops may of course be consulted and asked for help if needed with fingers and toys to loosen holes up, and though the dominant role may appear on the surface to be the top, deep down, every bottom must knows that he is fully in control of his own destiny.
-The bottom reserves the right to change positions for comfortability or pleasure, and also end anal play at any time he desires.
+For butt intimacy to work, as mentioned above, partners have to be in agreement and develop a rhythm, as it’s a truly intimate act, even if the settings are anything but(t).
+The bottom decides when he is ready, how much to take and for how long, the position that most gives them pleasure.
+Tops may, of course, be consulted and asked for help if needed with fingers and toys to loosen things up.
+Though the dominant role may appear (on the surface) to be the top, deep down, every bottom must know that they are fully in control of their own destiny.
+The bottom reserves the right to change positions for comfortability or pleasure, and also end play at any time they desire.

 The right to make mistakes is the essence of being a bottom.

 The number of bottoms who had a 100% perfect experience during their first time is minimal.
 It takes some time getting used to the feelings, the pain, the intensity, the internalized shame that can emerge, and find one’s way to the pleasurable place that makes bottoming wonderful.
 Therefore, bottoms have the right to make mistakes, and no one should hinder their ability to learn from their mistakes.
-Real sex is different from porn movies, so if a leg cramps up, if a position becomes uncomfortable, if suddenly things get a little messy even though all precautions were taken, every bottom deserves to be forgiven for their mistakes and taken for another spin by their top(s), without a federal case being made about it, or gossip being bandied about.
+Real intimacy is different from adult movies, so sometimes a leg cramps up, a position becomes uncomfortable or things get a little messy even though all precautions were taken.
+Every bottom deserves to be forgiven for their mistakes and taken for another spin by their top(s), without a federal case being made about it, or gossip being bandied about.

 Self-identifying as a bottom doesn’t mean that one can’t also top.

-Gear and jockstraps sure are cute, but they’re not required for you to be a perfect bottom.
+Gear and underwear sure are cute, but they’re not required for you to be a perfect bottom.

 You have the right to well-made products made specifically by professionals who understand bottoming.

-We want you to have better anal sex and experience fewer awkward moments.
+We want you to play better and experience fewer awkward moments.
 We want you to be able to engage and feel free, pursuing your path as a bottom without fear.
-You deserve access to sexual health and play products made by gay professionals who think about gay sex and gay men’s bodily care when they design and manufacture a douche, dildo, plug, lube or anything else.
+You deserve access to health care and play products offered by LGBT professionals who think about gay man.
+Who understand how they play - and their bodily care - when they design and manufacture a cleansing formula, toy or anything else.
 Before you put something in your body, consider what you’re putting in your body.
 Don’t be embarrassed to demand more.
 Know your rights!